Indiana lawmakers enact trans sports ban with veto override

 Holcomb's veto came a day before Republican Utah Gov. Spencer Cox vetoed a similar ban on grounds that such laws target vulnerable children who are already at high risk of suicide.
 Utah's Republican lawmakers overrode the veto days later amid a wave of such laws that political observers describe as a classic "wedge issue" to motivate conservative supporters.

-In his veto letter, Holcomb pointed to the Indiana High School Athletic Association, which has a policy covering transgender students wanting to play sports that match their gender identity and has said it has had no transgender girls finalize a request to play on a female team.
+In his veto letter, Holcomb pointed to the IHSAA, which has a policy covering transgender students wanting to play sports that match their gender identity and has said it has had no transgender girls finalize a request to play on a female team.
 The law wouldn't prevent students who identify as female or transgender males from playing on boys sports teams.

 Holcomb said in his veto message the bill presumed “there is an existing problem in K-12 sports in Indiana that requires further state government intervention” but that he found no evidence to support that claim “even if I support the effort overall.”